VenBak/RegexTutorial/gist-template.md

 ### OR Operator

+The OR operator in regular expressions is denoted by the `|` character and is used to match either of two patterns which are seperated by that character.

+`hello|world` matches any string that contains either "world" or "hello

+Example:

+`apple|orange` matches either "apple" or "orange".

 ### Character Classes

+Character classes server the purpose of matching a set of characters.
+Some commonly used character classes are `[a-z]`, `[A-Z]`, and `[0-9]`.

+`[a-z]` matches any lowercase letter from "a" to "z".

+`[A-Z]` matches any uppercase letter from "A" to "Z".

+`[0-9]` matches any digit from 0 to 9.

+Example:

+`[aeiou]` matches any vowel.

 ### Flags

+Flags serve the purpose of modifying the behavior of a specfic regex pattern.
+The most widely used flas are `i` which means case-insensitive, `g` which means global, and `m` which means multiline.

+`i` makes the pattern case-insensitive.

+`g` matches all occurrences of the pattern, not just the first one.

+`m` matches the pattern across multiple lines.

+Example:

+`/hello/i` matches "hello", "Hello", "hElLo", etc.

+`/world/g` matches all occurrences of "world" in the string.

 ### Grouping and Capturing

+Grouping and capturing serves the purpose of grouping patterns together and capture the matched text for it to be used later.
+Groups are written with parentheses `()`.

+Example:

+`(hello)+` matches one or more occurrences of "hello".

+`(hello)(world)` matches "hello" followed by "world" and captures both as separate groups.

 ### Bracket Expressions

 ### Greedy and Lazy Match